SimarjotKaur/Email-Classifier/README.md

 a. the final csv file to be created (‘final_dataset.csv’).
 b. fradulent_emails.txt file (file containing fraud emails).
 c. emails.csv file (file containing spam and normal emails).

+II.
+Email_Classification.py
+This file involves the complete process of email processing and classification.

+NOTE:
+For the execution of the code, change the path for final_dataset.csv that was created in the previous step for the variable ‘input_dataset’.